AlekseiGrigorev/SQLStringPreparer/README.md

 Commands are displayed (View > Command Palette... or Ctrl+Shift+P) and work with the selected text in any file formats.

-- SQL String Prepаrer - Stringify - Removes carriage returns
+- SQL String Prepаrer - Stringify - Removes carriage returns.
+By default, trim each line, adds comma delimiter and copy result to clipboard (see extension settings)
 - SQL String Prepаrer - Split - Split lines by commas
 - SQL String Prepаrer - Trim - Removes whitespace from both sides of lines
 - SQL String Prepаrer - Add Commas - Adds commas at the end of lines